Location: Baltimore, MD (Working remotely during COVID19 restrictions)

 - Honest, sincere, vulnerable, humble, and respectful of individuals

-- 5+ years of prior experience in a similar or senior leadership role at a community-based organization/initiative, nonprofit, foundation, government agency, correlated organization
+- 5+ years of prior experience in a similar or senior leadership role in external communications and/or strategic partnership development and fundraising at a community-based organization/initiative, nonprofit, foundation, government agency, or related organization

-- Demonstrated skills and experience in strategy development, leading community-based initiatives or nonprofit management, and participatory giving
+- Demonstrated skills and experience in strategy development, leading community-based initiatives, or nonprofit management

 - Executive Leadership: history of providing visionary leadership at the executive or senior level

 - Board Relations: Proven experience working with and leading a Board